praveek/launch.en/help/launch-reference/managing-resources/rules.md

 Ultimately, the responsibility for executing actions in order lie with the extension developer of the event type that you're using.
 For [!DNL Adobe] extensions, [!DNL Adobe] makes sure this works properly.
 For 3rd-party extensions, [!DNL Adobe] provides guidance to extension developers to implement this properly, but it is up to them to do so.

 [!DNL Adobe] highly recommends that you order your rules with positive numbers between 1 and 100 (default is 50).
 Simpler is better.
 Remember you have to maintain your order.
 However, [!DNL Adobe] recognizes there might be edge cases where that will feel limiting, so other numbers are allowed. [!DNL Launch] supports numbers between +/- 2,147,483,648.
 You can also use about a dozen decimal places - but if you're in a scenario where you think you need to do that, you should rethink some of the decisions you've made to get to where you are now.

+>[!IMPORTANT]
+>
+>In the Action section of a rule, server-side rules are executed sequentially.
+The order cannot be changed.
+Make sure the order is correct when you create the rule.
+Behavior cannot be chosen like it can on the client side.

 ### Scenarios